 He is also the current Chairman of Crimestoppers Tasmania and a Director of Crimestoppers Australia.

-David brings a wealth of knowledge and skills to ALDAF through his experience on several national and state Boards.
+David brings a wealth of knowledge and skills to ALWF through his experience on several national and state Boards.

 He has been acknowledged on many occasions by Lions International as well as the Australian Lions Multiple District.
 David also received international recognition from Crimestoppers at a recent overseas convention, with the citation reading, “Civilian of the Year Award to Mr David Daniels OAM in recognition of selfless devotion, persistent service and significant contribution to Crimestoppers Tasmania”.

 In 2006 David was awarded an Order of Australia Medal for his work in Lions drug awareness programmes and crime abatement.

 After retiring from a hectic corporate career with a multi-national company some decade ago, David has committed to continuing his involvement with community work, utilizing his governance skills and business acumen.
 In his 40th year of Lions, he is still passionate and committed to serving the community, both state and national, through his work with the Foundation.

 Carl worked in the Bank of New South Wales (1960 – 1984) and saw service in Queensland, UK, South Australia and ACT Divisions of the Bank.
 During this time he was also involved in various school boards as well as community/ charity projects involving the young and the elderly.

 In 1984 he joined the staff of the British High Commission and attained the position of Finance Manager – Australia which he held until his retirement in 2012.
 Carl was invited to join Lions in 1984 and has held many positions at Club, District and National level within the Lions organisation.